idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 23 He said, “I am the voice of one crying in the wilderness, ‘Make straight the way of the Lord,’* as Isaiah the prophet said.”<br><br>

 24 The ones who had been sent were from the Pharisees.
-25 They asked him, “Why then do you baptize if you are not the Christ, nor Elijah, nor the prophet?”<br><br>
+25 <b>They asked him, “Why then do you baptize</b> if you are not the Christ, nor Elijah, nor the prophet?”<br><br>

-26 John answered them, “I baptize in water, but among you stands one whom you don’t know.
+26 <b>John answered them, “I baptize in water</b>, but among you stands one whom you don’t know.
 27 He is the one who comes after me, who is preferred before me, whose sandal strap I’m not worthy to loosen.”
-28 These things were done in Bethany beyond the Jordan, where John was baptizing./</span></blockquote>
+28 <b>These things were done in Bethany beyond the Jordan, where John was baptizing</b>./</span></blockquote>

 This makes sense if the author is also named John, and is accustomed to thinking of other people named John as simply John, not needing to clarify that it isn't himself as much as others would.